frto027/HeartBeatLanClientBSQuest/README.md

 >
 > This mod use Cloudflare as the super cool and fast backend.

+## OSC as the heart data source

+Use your favorite heart rate OSC senders, send to the port 9000 for your quest device.**If your sender program is not supported by this mod, please [let me know](https://github.com/frto027/HeartBeatLanClientBSQuest/issues).**

+After you change the data source to OSC in the setthings menu, the port will be show in the menu, and can edit manually via config file if you need.

 ## Pulsoid as the heart data source

 This mod supports the [Pulsoid](https://pulsoid.net/) as the data source.
 In the mod config menu select Pulsoid as data source, then restart the game.
 Follow the guide inside the PULSOID menu, click Open and then connect to pulsoid inside your quest's webbrowser.
 Then click Done button.